Google Analytics is the most enhanced and comprehensive tool when it comes to web analytics.

 6. Bot Filtering

 Select bot filtering to not track traffic from known Google bots and spiders that crawl your website for information.

 This will help you track how users utilized your site’s search function and which search terms they entered.

 8. Self Referral Exclusion

-If you see your own domain in your referral list, you should stop self-referrals from GA.
+If you see your domain in your referral list, you should stop self-referrals from GA.

 9. Goals Set and Tracking Correctly

 You can set up goals to track any KPIs.
-Check if your goals are set and tracking correctly.
+Check if your goals are set and tracked correctly.